Artist diploma - Interpretation Creation - 3ème Cycle

 Description :

-This competition is open to candidates who hold a2nd cycle diploma from a French or foreign higher musical education establishment in the instrument entered.
+This audition is open to candidates who hold a master's degree from a higher music education institution.

-Candidates must send a set of videos including the following programme* before the deadline:
+Applicants must submit, before the deadline (June 1, 2026), a set of videos including the following programme*:

 1. a free programme of works dating from before 1945, lasting between 10 and 15 minutes ;

-2. a free programme of works dating from after 1945, with or without electronics, lasting between 10 and 15 minutes, including a work or excerpt from a work to be chosen from a compulsory list (see list).
+2. a free programme of works dating from after 1945, with or without electronics, lasting between 10 and 15 minutes, including a work or excerpt from a work to be chosen from a compulsory list (the list will be disclosed before February).

 * for percussion: a 30-minute programme from the set list or of similar difficulty (see list).